 - Too long – An illustration is intended to illuminate the biblical truth and help the listeners apply that truth to their life.
 Clarity and brevity are imperative.
 When the illustration drones on forever, the listener might forget the biblical truth before the illustrating story is over.

-- Plagiarized – It’s hard to believe, but some pastors have borrowed somebody else’s story and yet claimed it as their own.
-I’ve even heard of pastors who simply inserted their name in a borrowed story, as if the story were truly their story.
+- Plagiarized – Some pastors have borrowed somebody else’s story and yet claimed it as their own.
+I’ve even heard of pastors who simply inserted their name in a borrowed story, as if the story were truly their story though it never had been.
 That’s plagiarism.
-Actually, that’s sin.